This blog post was originally posted on January 14, 2014 and was updated on March 17, 2017.

 Tortilla, or Spanish Omelette, is a staple of Spanish cuisine and one of the most typical foods in Madrid.
 Here in the capital city, the huge diversity of this simple dish is on prominent display.
 You can find every variety of tortilla de patatas.
 Some are runny piles of egg and potato that you have to scoop up with bread.
 Others are firm slices featuring everything from caramelized onions to mushrooms to sausage to peppers.
 Most bars in Madrid will serve a small square of tortilla with a toothpick as a tapa, but to fully enjoy this dish, a pincho (slightly larger slice) of tortilla is a must!

-Looking for the typical Madrid experience?
+Looking for the typical Madrid experience that goes beyond food?
 Join our Behind-the-Scenes Botin Lunch & Prado Museum Tour!
 This exclusive small-group tour will show you the ins and outs of two essential Madrid institutions: the Prado Museum and Botin, the oldest restaurant in the world!

 The tour starts with a guided visit at the Prado where you skip the line and get straight to learning about 20 of the museum’s most important works with our expert guide.
 After a traditional aperitif at a century-old tavern, the group will head to the celebrated Botin restaurant, where the likes of Goya and Hemingway have dined before you.
 Following a private tour of the establishment and kitchens, you’ll enjoy the dish that has been the house specialty for hundreds of years.